lucamug/elm-styleguide-generator/README.md

 ## Updates

-* v.2.0.0 Transformed elm-styleguide-generator into a widget (with model/view/update) so that is possible to minimize sections
+* v.2.0.0 Transformed elm-styleguide-generator into a widget (with model/view/update) so that is possible to toggle sections (close/open)
 * v.1.0.1
 * v.1.0.0